 In one of many possible applications this basis creating feature of matroids means that these objects are excellent for solving combinatorial problems like the Traveling Salesman Problem.
-The general traveling salesman problem involves a connected graph with n cities.
+The general traveling salesman problem involves a connected graph with ncities.
 Each edge of the graph has a cost associated to traveling along that edge - some sort of travel cost.
-The salesman needs to find a path that goes through all the cities and minimizes the cost.
+The salesman needs to find a path that goes through lish-or-perish mandates faced by most professors are not always in the best service of our students.
+These can and should be changed and there is really no need for institutions and departments to sacrifice the true spirit of their missions.

+With an incredible record of summer research mentorships (and the obtaining of the many grants and successful collaborations needed to foster these) for undergraduates and graduate students at all levels both within and outside of mathematics, Omayra is certainly a great mathematician in the way she truly lives out this message of reform.
+She related work on a variety of summer projects which included the following.
+In the summer of 2019 with support from all the cities and minimizes the cost.
 In general, the only way to find such a minimal path is by trial and error which, when there are even a modest number of cities leads to a combinatorial explosion.
 However, in the case of a matroid the greedy algorithm is always a solution.
 To illustrate we have assigned random weights to the edges of the graph above:

 The greedy algorithm works by making, at each step, the best local choice provided no dependency is introduced.
 This means we can turn locally optimal choices into globally optimal ones.
 To illustrate here in this example, we start by picking the cheapest edge e.
 The next cheapest edge is d.
 However, $\{e, d\}$ has a loop and so we cannot accept d.
 The third cheapest edge is f.
 Since $\{e, f\}$ has no loops we now have an independent set of size 2.
-The fourth cheapest edge is f and in fact one can check (in this case) that $\{b, e, f\}$ links all the nodes with a minimal cost of f and f and f and f are the provided in the second content of f and f and f are the provided in the second content of f and f are the provided in the provide
+The fourth cheapest edge is b and in fact one can check (in this case) that $\{b, e, f\}$ links all the nodes with a minimal cost of 49 + 18 + 43 = 110.